What Are Electric Brake Assemblies

 Electric Brake Assembly

+Electric trailer brakes are the most common on the road today.
+Here is an Electric Brake Assembly (a.k.a "backing plate").
 Almost all Electric Brakes are created equal.
 There is very little, if any, variance between options and features: they are basically just designed to stop the trailer wheels from turning, and they all do it the same way.

-Manufacturers: There are several manufacturers making reliable backing plates, including Dexter.
+There are several manufacturers making reliable backing plates, including Dexter.
 Brand is very important when trying to replace old backing plates or components, since there is no industry standard governing specs like the size or shape of a brake magnet.
 So more manufacturers have innovated their own designs.
 Overall, Dexter is the industry leader and the most common brand.

-Finishes: In most brands, the backing plate is constructed of unfinished steel.
+In most brands, the backing plate is constructed of unfinished steel.
 There are however brands who specialize in marine applications.
 This is for boat trailers, where the brakes will be exposed to the corrosive effects of salt water.
 To slow the corrosion of steel components they are coated with a protective material that provides a barrier against solvents, heat and salt.
 They follow the same standard sizes as regular backing plates.

-Posted in Towing 101
+Posted in Trailer Parts

 — You must be logged in to submit comments.